MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 No.

 HoloLens 2 Industrial Edition supports the same mixed reality capabilities as the standard HoloLens 2.
-The Industrial Edition is designed, built and tested to support highly controlled including lint-free, non-shedding material.
+The Industrial Edition is designed, built, and tested to support highly controlled including lint-free, non-shedding material.

 ### What environments does HoloLens 2 Industrial Edition support?

-HoloLens 2 Industrial Edition supports highly-controlled environments such as clean room environments ISO class 6 through ISO Class 8.
+HoloLens 2 Industrial Edition supports highly controlled environments such as clean room environments ISO class 6 through ISO Class 8.

 ### Is the Operating System on HoloLens 2 Industrial Edition different than standard HoloLens 2?

 No. The Industrial Edition has the same OS as all other HoloLens 2 editions.
-For OS update information, please view our [release notes](hololens-release-notes.md).
+For OS update information, view our [release notes](hololens-release-notes.md).

 ### Do apps that run on standard HoloLens 2 also run-on HoloLens 2 Industrial Edition?